-Today, we are pleased to roll out our latest feature for Family Center, Content Controls, which allow parents to limit the type of content their teens can watch on Snapchat.
+Today, we are pleased to roll out our latest feature for Family Centre, Content Controls, which allow parents to limit the types of content their teens can watch on Snapchat.

 Snapchat was designed to be different from traditional social media platforms, and this extends to the way people consume content.
 There are two parts of our app where content can potentially reach a large audience: